aetperf/dbatoolsScripts/DBA/TempDB/README.md

 ## Logging and Audit Table

 All terminated sessions are logged in the table `dbo.ProtectTempdbLog`.
-This ensures a permanent, queryable audit trail of actions taken by `sp_KillSessionTempdb`.
+This ensures a permanent, queryable audit trail of actions taken by `sp_ProtectTempdb`.

 ### Table Definition